snowdj/geocompr/05-geometry-operations.md

 ```

 Contours can also be added to existing plots with functions such as `contour()`, `rasterVis::contourplot()` or `tmap::tm_iso()`.
-As illustrated in Figure \@ref(fig:contour), isolines can be labelled.
+As illustrated in Figure \@ref(fig:contour-tmap), isolines can be labelled.

 ```r